OpenMDAO/POEMs/POEM_006/POEM_006.md

 * Additional N2 features need to be considered for the future UI.
 For example, there was some talk about merging the connection viewer with N2, and/or providing more info about connections, like units.
-* For very large models, it is difficult to zoom into a sub tree of the hierarchy and still have the context of where you are in the overall model
+* For very large models, it is difficult to zoom into a sub tree of the hierarchy and still have the context of where you are in the overall model.

 Description
 ===========